On this page we will keep you up-to-date on the latest PictoComm™ news.

 RCN publishes stories on PictoComm

-The Royal College of Nursing is helping us to raise awareness of PictoCommamong their members.
-Read the case study and interview with David Faulkner (Support Worker at University Hospital Coventry & Warwickshire) who struggled to communicate with a patient who had suffered a stroke and became determined to find a tool that helped to overcome the problem.
+The Royal College of Nursing is helping us to raise awareness of PictoComm among their members.
+Read our case study (PDF) and interview with David Faulkner (Support Worker at University Hospital Coventry & Warwickshire) who struggled to communicate with a patient who had suffered a stroke and became determined to find a tool that helped to overcome the problem.

 PictoComm was also featured in the Royal College of Nursing bulletin, which includes RCN news, views and features.
 The bulletin is mailed directly to the RCN’s 400,000+ members each month.